Jo Johnson is a prominent voice in UK public life and a well-respected political figure.

 Prior to this, he led major reforms of the UK’s higher education, research and innovation systems.
 As Minister of State for Universities, Science and Innovation (2015-18), Jo introduced the Higher Education and Research Act 2017, which the Times Higher Education described as the most significant legislation in 25 years.
 This overhauled the regulatory framework for English universities, creating a new regulator, the Office for Students, to hold universities more accountable for the quality of teaching and student outcomes.
 The Act also created a new single national strategic research body, UK Research and Innovation.

 Before this Jo Johnson was Head of the Number 10 Policy Unit (2013-15) and Minister of State in the Cabinet Office.
 In this role, he led the team that produced the 2015 Manifesto, helping to secure the first Conservative majority in almost a quarter of a century.
 Prior to his election to Parliament in 2010, Jo spent thirteen years at the Financial Times, ending his career there as Associate Editor.
 He held a variety of roles, including Editor of The Lex Column, South Asia Bureau Chief (2005-8) and Paris Correspondent.
 He won awards from a number of organisations, including the Foreign Press Association.

-Enquire to get Jo Johnson's fees and availabilty for you next event
+Contact us to get Jo Johnson's fees and availability for your next event

 One of our consultants will get back to you soon